polgartom/cupido/README.md

 # cupido
 Home backup and file storage server
 ---
-The main goal is an iCloud like stuff but on android.
+The main goal is an iCloud like stuff but on android, linux and windows.